-- Complaints will be registered and acknowledged by the Complaints Coordinator in the Governance and Reporting Section before being forwarded to the relevant Senior Executive Team member who will identify an appropriate action officer.
-The Senior Executive Team member will use his/her discretion to determine whether the complaint should be brought to the Director’s attention.
+- Complaints will be registered and acknowledged by the Feedback Coordinator in the Visitor Experience Team before being forwarded to the relevant Senior Executive Team member who will identify an appropriate action officer.
+The Senior Executive Team member will use their discretion to determine whether the complaint should be brought to the Director’s attention.

-- If the Senior Executive Team member considers the complaint is frivolous or vexatious, he/she will advise the Complaints Coordinator of this assessment, and the reasons.
-The Complaints Coordinator will then seek the Deputy Director’s approval to dismiss the complaint and advise the complainant accordingly.
+- If the Senior Executive Team member considers the complaint is frivolous or vexatious, they will advise the Feedback Coordinator of this assessment, and the reasons.
+The Feedback Coordinator will then seek the Director’s approval to dismiss the complaint and advise the complainant accordingly.
 The decision to dismiss a complaint as frivolous or vexatious cannot be made without the decision maker ensuring they have a complete understanding or the nature, scope and extent of the complaint.
 This may include seeking additional information from the complainant.

 Stage 2 – Assessment

 - The complaint will be assessed according to the circumstances and the available evidence.
 The person making the complaint may be contacted for more information if necessary, and if the complaint is not made anonymously.

 - Gallery staff against whom a complaint is made will be provided with all details of the allegation, and their comments sought.

 - A response to the complaint will be provided to the complainant outlining any actions to be taken.
 The response will detail the reasons for the decision.
 A copy will also be provided to the subject of the complaint.

 - If the complaint has not been resolved satisfactorily, the complainant may apply to the Director for a review to be undertaken.
 Depending on the circumstances, the Director may appoint a Review Officer.
 A review must be requested within 28 days of the complainant receiving the response.